grafana/alloy/docs/sources/set-up/install/openshift.md

          - name: log-volume
            emptyDir: {}
 ```

+Replace the following:

+* _`<ALLOY_VERSION>`_: Set to the specific {{< param "PRODUCT_NAME" >}} version you are deploying.
+For example, `1.5.1`.

+{{< admonition type="note" >}}
+This example uses the simplest volume type, `emptyDir`.
+In this example configuration, if your node restarts, your data will be lost.
+Make sure you set the volume type to a persistent storage location for production environments.
+Refer to [Using volumes to persist container data](https://docs.openshift.com/container-platform/4.8/nodes/containers/nodes-containers-volumes.html) in the OpenShift documentation for more information.
+{{< /admonition >}}

+## Example SSC definition

 The following example shows an SSC definition that deploys {{< param "PRODUCT_NAME" >}} as a non-root user: